And More Insights From the Executive Summit at Fusion 2022

 On the institutional side, Dr. Gervan Fearon, president of George Brown College, suggested that institutions should also continuously evaluate the return on investment of any partnership and ensure that there is always value to a partnership.

 At the end of a fantastic day of learning and discussion, one thing was clear: The changes that have long been forecast have arrived.
 The age of the lifelong learner is here.
-Institutions and industries need to consider how they will serve people living, working, learning and thriving for a century-and-a-half life span, and creating accessible systems for the ageless learner is essential to ensuring people stay
+Institutions and industries need to consider how they will serve people living, working, learning and thriving for a century-and-a-half life span.
+Creating accessible systems for the ageless learner is essential to ensuring people stay able to work as long as they need to support their longer lifespan.